Antonin Artaud: Pour en Finir avec le Jugement de Dieu

 He recorded Pour en Finir avec le Jugement de Dieu (To Have Done With the Judgment of God) on 22–29 November 1947.
 The work remained true to his vision for the theatre of cruelty, using "screams, rants and vocal shudders" to forward his vision.^{:1} Wladimir Porché, the Director of French Radio, shelved the work the day before its scheduled airing on 2 February 1948.^{:62} This was partly for its scatological, anti-American, and anti-religious references and pronouncements, but also because of its general randomness, with a cacophony of xylophonic sounds mixed with various percussion elements, as well as cries, screams, grunts, onomatopoeia, and glossolalia.

 As a result, Fernand Pouey, the director of dramatic and literary broadcasts for French radio, assembled a panel to consider the broadcast of Pour en Finir avec le Jugement de dieu.^{:62} Among approximately 50 artists, writers, musicians, and journalists present for a private listening on 5 February 1948 were Jean Cocteau, Paul Éluard, Raymond Queneau, Jean-Louis Barrault, René Clair, Jean Paulhan, Maurice Nadeau, Georges Auric, Claude Mauriac, and René Char.
 Porché refused to broadcast it even though the panel were almost unanimously in favor of Artaud's work being broadcast.^{:62} Pouey left his job and the show was not heard again until 23 February 1948, at a private performance at Théâtre Washington.
 The work's first public broadcast did not take place until 8 July 1964 when the Los Angeles–based public radio station KPFK played an illegal copy provided by the artist Jean-Jacques Lebel.^{:1} The first French radio broadcast of Pour en Finir avec le Jugement de dieu occurred 20 years after its original production.

 Death

-In January 1948, Artaud was diagnosed with colorectal cancer.
+In January 1948, Artaud was diagnosed with colon cancer.
 He died on 4 March 1948 in a psychiatric clinic in Ivry-sur-Seine, a commune in the southeastern suburbs of Paris.
 He was found by the gardener of the estate seated alone at the foot of his bed holding a shoe, and it was suspected that he died from a lethal dose of the drug chloral hydrate, although it is unknown whether he was aware of its lethality.